 If you were born in the latter part of the 20th century, you’re part of the largest generation of Americans in history: millennials.
 And while millennials have diverse needs and desires, some truisms in life hold for every adult, regardless of their generation.
-When it comes to millennials, they need to develop a comprehensive estate plan, just like everyone else.
+They need to develop a comprehensive estate plan just like everyone else.

 What Is Estate Planning?